Alternative assessments in response to COVID-19:

 Public holidays, sickness and time off are taken into account when calculating the number of hours worked, and are deducted from the final number.

-When is the deadline for completing my practical experience?
+When is the deadline for completing my internship?

-Claims for practical experience recognition must be lodged with the faculty office no later than three weeks before the Graduations Office’s conferral application deadline.
-See the section ‘Having your completed practical experience recognised’ for more information.
+Claims for practical experience recognition must be lodged with the faculty office by the practical experience deadline, which can be found on the Graduations website.
+See the section ‘After your experience’ for more information.

 Finding your practical experience in Australia